-Administering SLE Micro using the transactional-update command
+Administering SLE Micro Using transactional-update

 WHAT?

 The transactional-update command enables you to modify a readonly file system.
 The modifications are performed in a separate snapshot and do not influence the running system until you boot into the snapshot.